-A fraternity brother, Pete, (sitting on the car) bought this brand new saddle tan, 1964 Corvette convertible, 327 4-spd.
-My brother (left) and me (center) were photographed with the car in the driveway of our home in Farmington, MI.
-As I recall, this was the first time I saw the car...it must have still had that wonderful 'new car smell'!
+A fraternity brother, Pete, (sitting on the car) bought this nice saddle tan, 1964 Corvette convertible, 327 4-spd, from another fraternity brother complete with a hotter cam..
+My biological brother (left) and me (center) were photographed with the car in the driveway of our home in Farmington, MI.
+As I recall, this was the first time I saw the car.

 The model was built from a Revell kit with enhancements.
 The Chevy 409 engine is blown with fuel flowing through two 4-bbl carburetors.
 The exhaust headers were scratchbuilt from .080 diameter plastic rod.
 The seat belts and harness were made from painted masking tape and a fire extinguisher was added between the seats.
 The roll bar was made from sprue material from the kit.
 The shifter is a round-head pin.
 The front and rear wheels and tires were purchased on eBay.
 The steering wheel is from a kit of an Indy roadster.

 The model was built from an AMT 1963 Corvette kit.
 The exterior color is Testor's Bronze Extreme Lacquer.
 The 427 engine from the kit was used with 8 Weber carburetors fitted.
 An opening was cut in the stock hood for clearance and a simple scoop was scratchbuilt from styrene.
 The wheels and tires are from the AMT 1963 Corvette coupe kit.
 The two roll bars are made from 20 gauge aluminum wire.
 The exhaust tips are 1/8" diameter aluminum tubing.

 Styrene rod was used to fabricate a 'filler' between the kit's headers and the molded-in exhaust pipes on the underbody.
 The convertible top was left unpainted as I felt the color was perfect with the bronze paint.
 It was given a coat of Testors Flat Lacquer.